leoashish/Micro_services_Mini_App/README.md

 4. Query
 5. Events (Event Bus)

 To run this Microservice.
 Go to each folder and run `npm i` to install all the dependencies and then run each app using  `npm start`.
-There is actually a bug in this App I am trying to find it out.
+Bug is figured out.
+Now I wanted to implement a new service which is comment moderation.
+That is what I am going to do in the next week.